KDE/digikam-doc/asset_management/organize_find.rst

     digiKam Editing Geolocation and Processing Reverse Geocoding with OpenStreetMap

 The possibilities of exploiting this geolocation are already innumerable and will become pervasive in the future.
 I'm sure one day not too far away we can revisit in a virtual reality our travels through geo-tagged pictures.
-The digiKam features include exporting to KML files that can be opened by GoogleEarth (which in turn will show the photos on their shooting site), exporting to Piwigo, Google Photo, Flickr etc. with OpenStreetMap viewer and more.
+The digiKam features include :ref:`exporting to KML files <geoeditor_kmlexport>` that can be opened by GoogleEarth (which in turn will show the photos on their shooting site), exporting to Piwigo, Google Photo, Flickr etc. with OpenStreetMap viewer and more.